KudoAI/chatgpt.js/docs/USERGUIDE.md

 Can be the following: `active`, the current chat, `latest`, the latest chat in the list, else the `index`, `title` or `id` of the chat to get.
 Default is `active` if in a chat, else `latest`.

-`detailsToGet` (optional): A string representing the chat data to retrieve.
+`detailsToGet` (optional): A string or array of strings representing the chat data to retrieve.

 Can be the following: `all` to get all details, `id`, `title`, `create_time`, `update_time` or `msg`.
 To get a single detail, just use a string, to get multiple use an array of strings instead.
 Default is `all`.